RIEMS/land/README.md

 For running NoahMP from restart file, the user needs to switch on the flag `from_restart=.true.` in `noahmp.namelist` and provide an existing restart file to the option `RESTART_FILE`.
 Running from a restart condition is common when the land surface has been
 'spun-up' by running NoahMP in an offline or 'uncoupled' capacity.

+## Model Development

+This repository adopt the Git Flow [https://nvie.com/posts/a-successful-git-branching-model] branching convention and workflow.

+Normally you should follow the instructions as bellow.
+1. `git clone https://github.com/esmwg/hrldas.git -o esmwg -b develop` to clone this repository.
+2. `git checkout -b <your_own_branch_name> develop` to create and checkout your own branch based on the `develop` branch.
+3. Edit the code on your own branch.
+4. `git fetch esmwg` checks whether updates are available on GitHub.
+5. `git merge develop` merges the updates into your own branch.
+6. `git push eswmg <your_own_branch_name>:feature-<your_branch_on_GitHub>` pushes your work to GitHub.
+Note the branch name on GitHub is prefixed by "feature-".
+7. Create a Pull Request to merge your own branch to the `develop` branch.
+8. `git branch -d <your_own_branch_name>` deletes your own branch if the Pull Request is accepted.

+Please indicate yourself in the name of your own branch on GitHub (e.g., prefixed by "feature-zh-").

 ## Debug the model

 There are two debugging methods shown as follow.
 You can combine the two methods or use separately.
 Both methods require recompiling.